-Over 150 of our students and staff worked backstage across the 2 days supporting the official Splendour crews, in roles ranging from camera operators, to sound recording, stage crews, artists liasions, journalists, and much more.
-Class of 2022, Live and Technical Events graduate, Joe Haley helped set up the Courtyard Stage, he touched on the depth of work and dedication that went into pulling it all off:
+Over 150 of our students and staff worked backstage across the 2 days supporting the official Splendour crews, in roles ranging from camera operators, to sound recording, stage crews, artists liaisons, journalists, and much more.
+Class of 2022, BSc (Hons) Event Production graduate, Joe Haley helped set up the Courtyard Stage, he touched on the depth of work and dedication that went into pulling it all off:

 “We started setting up at 12 midday the day before Splendour.
 We had just a complete empty stage ready to go, we brought all of our tech gear in from Confetti and Metronome, along with some equipment we’d hired in from Sound of Music.
 We set up all of the lighting, we rigged the PA, we set up all of the video walls, cabled everything up, and then tested everything.
 On the first day, we got the first bands in, sound checked everything and made sure we were all good to go and from then on it was just maintaining and managing any technical issues”.

-Second year BSc Live and Technical Events student, Sian Mole and FdS Live and Technical Events student, Jordan Sterry worked as Production Managers/Artist Liaisons for the Courtyard stage, we caught with them to find out what their Splendour experience meant to them:
+Second year BSc (Hons) Event Production student, Sian Mole and FdSc Event Production student, Jordan Sterry worked as Production Managers/Artist Liaisons for the Courtyard stage, we caught with them to find out what their Splendour experience meant to them:

 “Confetti has given us ample opportunity to apply our technical skills and we’ve also self-initiated a lot ourselves.
 As production managers at Splendour, it’s been our role to contact the bands and get their tech specs, including microphones, amps, cabling, and requesting content for screens.
 As Artist Liaisons, we’ve been the first port of call with artists, answering any questions they have, and working collaboratively with the engineers to ensure everything’s ready to go.
 We’re both interested in going into the stage management side of the industry and so this has been a really valuable work experience opportunity”.